Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Discussion

-For water in valence coordinates, the efficiency gain arises from a reduced block encoding prefactor, which is up to two orders of magnitude lower than that of either FBR or DVR alone.
-Moreover, FBR–DVR block encoding requires approximately $4000\times$ fewer Clifford gates, a resource increasingly recognized as non-negligible in fault-tolerant quantum computation~\cite{Gidney2024}.
+For water in valence coordinates, the efficiency gain comes from a reduced prefactor in block-encoding cost, which is up to two orders of magnitude lower than that of either FBR or DVR alone.
+Moreover, FBR–DVR block-encoding requires approximately $4000\times$ fewer Clifford gates, a resource increasingly recognized as non-negligible in fault-tolerant quantum computation~\cite{Gidney2024}.
 In terms of T-gates, for a fixed number of ancilla qubits, the cost for water is reduced from $10^{11}$ (FBR) to $10^{5}$ (FBR–DVR), a nearly six-order-of-magnitude improvement.
-These gains stem directly from the choice of Hamiltonian representation, even under the standard SELECT-SWAP QROM scheme.
-The advantage arises in part because Gaussian DVRs represent local operators, such as the PES and the G-matrix in the KEO, as diagonal symmetric matrices, at the expense of implementing the DVR–FBR transformation unitary.
+These gains stem directly from the choice of Hamiltonian representation, with the standard SELECT-SWAP QROM.
+This advantage arises in part because Gaussian DVRs represent local operators, such as the PES and the $G$-matrix in the KEO, as diagonal matrices, at the expense of implementing the DVR–FBR transformation unitary.
 This transformation however remains computationally inexpensive due to the direct-product structure of the Hilbert space and the low cost of each one-dimensional DVR–FBR unitary.
-Overall, the quantum resource complexity reduction compared to other methods scales at least as $\mathcal{O}(n^3)$ in both the T-gate count–times–qubit count metric and the Clifford gate count, where $n$ is the number of basis functions per internal coordinate.
+Overall, the quantum resource complexity reduction compared to other methods scales at least as $\mathcal{O}(n^3)$ in both the T-gate-count times qubit-count metric and the Clifford gate count, where $n$ is the number of basis functions per internal coordinate.

 For general polyatomic molecules, the computational cost depends on the choice of internal coordinates.
-For polyspherical coordinates, the asymptotic scaling of block encoding the FBR–DVR Hamiltonian is
+For polyspherical coordinates, the asymptotic T-count scaling of block-encoding the FBR–DVR Hamiltonian is